-The Gateway is a transceiver (transmitter + receiver) that communicates with the DR300 Digital Recorder and sends the encrypted data via the wireless phone network to the receiving location.
+The Gateway is a transceiver (transmitter + receiver) that communicates with the wireless recorder.
+The Gateway sends the encrypted data via a wireless phone network to the receiving location.
 Both the recorder and the Gateway are able to transmit and receive data to ensure that encrypted data arrives at its desired location.